 - The deadline to drop the course is the end of week 2 (Friday, October 9).

 The deadline is imposed by the UCI Registrar and/or the ICS Associate Dean

 of Student Affairs, not by me.

 - I will assume that you are familiar with the material from the

 chapters (chapters 1, 3, and 4) of the textbook.

 This material is covered in detail in ICS 6B.

-- We will review the first three chapters of the textbook during
+- I will review the first three chapters of the textbook during

 the first week.